mulle-concurrent/mulle-concurrent/dox/API_POINTERARRAY.md

 ```

 Initialize `array`, with a starting `size` of elements. `allocator` will be
 used to allocate and free memory during the lifetime of `array`.
-You can pass in
+You can pass in NULLS
 for `allocator` to use the default.
 This needs to be called in **single-threaded** fashion.

 ##### Return Values: